tomwolfe/project_chimera/README.md

 ## Features

--   **Multi-Persona Socratic Debate:** Employs distinct LLM personas (Visionary, Skeptic, Critic, Arbitrator, Devil's Advocate, plus domain-specific ones) to generate, critique, and synthesize ideas.
+-   **Multi-Persona Socratic Debate:** Employs distinct LLM personas (Visionary, Skeptic, Critic, Arbitrator, Devil's Advocate, plus domain-specific ones and a Generalist Assistant fallback) to generate, critique, and synthesize ideas.
 -   **Reasoning Frameworks:** Select from predefined sets of personas (e.g., General, Science, Business, Creative) to tailor the debate to specific problem domains.
 Includes an LLM-powered recommendation for the best framework based on your prompt.
 -   **In-UI Persona Configuration:** Temporarily adjust individual persona parameters (system prompt, temperature, max tokens) directly within the Streamlit web interface for session-specific experimentation.
 -   **Community Frameworks:** Save and load custom persona configurations as reusable "Community Frameworks" within your session, facilitating easy sharing and reuse of debate setups.
--   **Cost & Token Tracking:** Monitors and displays total token usage and estimated USD cost for each debate session, helping users manage their LLM budget.
+-   **Cost & Token Tracking:** Monitors and displays total token usage and estimated USD cost for each debate session, including real-time updates and proactive warnings for the next step's estimated cost.
 -   **Real-time Status Updates:** Provides live feedback on the debate progress, including current step, token usage, and estimated cost for the next step.
--   **Enhanced Robustness:** Implemented advanced error handling with retries, persona fallbacks, and graceful degradation of token limits for a more stable and resilient user experience, especially during API interactions.
+-   **Enhanced Robustness:** Implemented advanced error handling with retries, persona fallbacks (e.g., to `Generalist_Assistant`), and graceful degradation of token limits for a more stable and resilient user experience, especially during API interactions.
 -   **Intermediate Step Visibility:** Option to view the detailed output of each persona's contribution to the debate.
--   **Comprehensive Reporting:** Generates a full Markdown report of the debate, including prompt, configuration, process log, intermediate steps, and final answer.
+-   **Comprehensive Reporting:** Generates a full Markdown report of the debate, including prompt, configuration, process log, intermediate steps, and final answer, with options to download.
 -   **Flexible Deployment:** Usable as a command-line tool or a Streamlit web application.
 -   **User-Provided API Key:** Securely handles your Gemini API key, which is provided directly by the user at runtime and is not stored by the application.

 ## Core Concept: The Iterative Socratic Arbitration Loop (ISAL)

 The ISAL process involves a series of LLM calls where different personas interact to refine an initial prompt.
+Project Chimera now supports multiple "Reasoning Frameworks," which are curated sets of these personas, allowing the debate to be tailored to specific problem domains.

-Typically, this involves:
+Typically, the core debate flow involves:
 1.  **Visionary Generator:** Creates an initial, often bold, idea.
 2.  **Skeptical Generator:** Critiques the idea from a risk-averse perspective.
 3.  **Constructive Critic:** Provides actionable improvements based on the critique.
 4.  **Impartial Arbitrator:** Synthesizes all inputs into a final, balanced answer.
 5.  **Devil's Advocate:** Offers a final, sharp critique to expose any remaining fundamental flaws.

+In addition to these core roles, domain-specific personas (e.g., `Scientific_Analyst`, `Business_Strategist`) and a `Generalist_Assistant` for fallbacks are used within selected frameworks to enhance the debate's relevance and robustness.
 This iterative process aims to produce more robust, well-reasoned, and comprehensive outputs than a single LLM query.

 ## Documentation
 For a detailed explanation of the project's architecture, components, and workflow, please see the [Implementation Overview](docs/implementation_overview.md).